nordnet/cordova-hot-code-push/README.md

 If error code is less then `0` - then this is a critical one.
 If greater then `0` - think of this as a warning/informational thing.

-- `1` - installation request was sent to plugin, but there is nothing to install.
+- `1` - installation request was sent to the plugin, but there is nothing to install.
 - `2` - nothing new is available for download.
 - `-1` - failed to download new application config from the server.
 Either file doesn't exist or some internet connection problems.
 - `-2` - application's build version is too low for this update.
 New web release requires newer version of the app.
 User must update it through the store.